emqx/emqx-lua-hook/README.md

 For the supported functions, please refer to luerl's [project page](https://github.com/rvirding/luerl).

-Since lua VM is run on erlang VM, its performance is poor.
-Please do NOT write long or complicated lua scripts which may degrade entire system.

 To start this plugin, run following command:
 ```shell
 bin/emqttd_ctl plugins load emq_lua_hook
 ```

+## NOTE

+Since lua VM is run on erlang VM, its performance is poor.
+Please do NOT write long or complicated lua scripts which may degrade entire system.

+It's hard to debug lua script in emqttd environment.
+Recommended to unit test your lua script in your host first.
+If everything is OK, deploy it to empttd hook_lua directory.

 # Hook API